peterbourgon/ff/README.md

 )
 ```

-Flags are always set from the provided command-line arguments first.
-In the
+In the above example, flags are set from the provided command-line arguments
-above example, flags will also be set from env vars beginning with `MY_PROGRAM`,
+first; from env vars beginning with `MY_PROGRAM` next; and finally, if the user
-and then, if the user specifies a config file, from values in that file, as
+specifies a config file, from values in that file, as parsed by PlainParser.
-parsed by [ff.PlainParser].

 ## Environment variables

 It's possible to take runtime configuration from the environment.
 The options
 [WithEnvVars][withenvvars] and [WithEnvVarPrefix][withenvvarprefix] enable this
-feature and determine how flag names are mapped to environment variable names.
+feature, and determine how flag names are mapped to environment variable names.

 [withenvvars]: https://pkg.go.dev/github.com/peterbourgon/ff/v4#WithEnvVars
 [withenvvarprefix]: https://pkg.go.dev/github.com/peterbourgon/ff/v4#WithEnvVarPrefix